Critter Control | Keeping Wild Creatures Out of Your Home

 Be sure to stack wood away from your home.
 Often the garage or the side of the house seems like a good spot for easy access to firewood, but woodpiles attract mice, chipmunks, and other rodents, which in turn attract snakes.
 These creatures make their homes in woodpiles.
 Don’t keep anything stacked or leaning up against your house—you can’t see what’s in there, and its occupants may burrow into your siding or surprise you when you lean over to pick up some firewood.
 Either way, this is not a good idea.
 Stack firewood or any brush piles out in the yard for safety

 Your home is a valuable possession and you want to keep it in good shape.
-It’s easy to ignore critters or view them as cute, this pest control company suggests you get the problem fixe right away, they can pose a significant danger.
+It’s easy to ignore critters or view them as cute, but in your home or on your property, they can pose a significant danger.
 If they invade and are left alone they can cause expensive damages as well as spread disease.
 Especially during spring, many creatures produce offspring and are looking for places to nest.
 Keeping a close eye on your home’s exterior and surroundings is the best way to make sure their nests are made in the great outdoors and not in your home.
-Contact local pest control services if you encounter these creatures at home.